tezedge/node-fuzzer/apps/deploy_monitoring/README.md

 - `slack-token`: (Optional) Token used to upload log file on node crash
 - `slack-channel-name`: (Optional) Monitoring cahnnel name.

-If you do not wish to recieve slack notifications, do not include the slack options.

 Other options:

 - `image-monitor-interval`: (Optional) Sets the interval in seconds  in which the module checks for new images on docker hub.
 If this flag is not included, the check is not perfomed at all.